dylan7474/morseDecoder2/README.md

 Each `<freq>` is the frequency in hertz to monitor.
 Press `Ctrl+C` to quit.
 A line containing `[space]` indicates a detected word gap.

+Press the `.` key to inject a test tone at the first specified frequency.
+This can be used as a simple Morse key to verify decoding without external audio equipment.

 The decoder assumes an initial speed of 15 words per minute to estimate the lengths of dits and dahs.